OneAutumLeaf/Exploding_Kitten/README.md

 - On startup the game assign you a Random username, if you don't change/confirm this username your score won't be saved.
 - If you choose a username that doesn't already exists, a new user will created.
-- The games polls the database every 8 seconds to provide real time update in the leaderboard table.
+- The games polls the database every 8 seconds to provide real time update in the leaderboard table as well.